-I am a Lecturer in Linguistics at the University of Ulster and director of the Master in English Language and Linguistics.
-I am also associate investigator at the ARC Centre of Excellence in Cognition and its Disorders.
+I am a Lecturer in Linguistics at Ulster University and director of the Master in English Language and Linguistics.
+I am also associate investigator at the Australian Research Council’s Centre of Excellence in Cognition and its Disorders.

 I received my Phd from the Department of Linguistics at Harvard University.

 My research focuses on Formal Semantics and Pragmatics for Natural Languages, Language processing and Language acquisition.
 My current research interests are Presuppositions, Scalar implicatures, Plurality, Free choice inferences, Neg-raising phenomena, Assertability constraints, Conditionals, and Scope interactions.

 My research has been supported by British Academy, the Big Lottery fund, and Leverhulme Trust.
-More details about the Leverhulme Trust funded project “Pluralised mass nouns as a window into language variation,” details of the project can be found here.
+More details about the Leverhulme Trust funded project “Pluralised mass nouns as a window into language variation,” can be found here.